• Skip to main content

 You should do this within the first week of arrival.
 This requirement only applies if you plan to stay longer than six months; otherwise, there are no formalities at all.

-Norway Immigration options for non-EU/EEA citizens
+Norway Immigration Options for non-EU/EEA Citizens

 For all other nationalities, things are a bit more complicated, unfortunately.